MaazJawaid/Clothie-Ecommerce-Platform/README.md

    ```
 4. Open the provided URL in a browser (default: `http://localhost:5173`).

-5. All the images and the initial meta data is in asset folder in frontend folder `ecom-frontend/src/assets` use the assets.js file to upload the initial data.
+5. All the images and the initial meta data is in asset folder in frontend folder `ecom-frontend/src/assets` use the assets.js file to upload the initial data use a script or do it manually.

 ---